 - Determine a full list of goods and services that can be provided to the world.
 Build a matrixed goods supply chain as a region based on goods demanded in the region and exported to the continent and the world.
-Figure where Botswana plugs in based on the efficacy of the service and economies of scale that creates margins that grow corporations and so jobs.
+Figure where Botswana plugs in based on the efficacy of the service and economies of scale that create margins that grow corporations and jobs.

 Dialogue on understanding the results by: